 Time and frequency

-Time is the physical quantity that can be most precisely measured, and many other physical quantities are linked to it, like for example length, which is related to time by the vacuum speed of light.
+Frequency is the physical quantity that can be most precisely measured, and so is time, its inverse quantity.
+Many other physical quantities are linked to time, like for instance length, which is related to time by the vacuum speed of light.
 A major assignment of National Metrology Institutes is therefore providing accurate standards of the SI second.
 The vision of distributing time or frequency via optical fiber networks is now becoming reality.

 - Atmospheric Timing Transfer and Ultrafast Optical Sampling Based on Frequency Combs